Tanystropheus: Shoulder and forelimbs

 The pectoral girdle (shoulder girdle) has a fairly standard form shared with other tanystropheids.
 The clavicles (collarbones) were curved and slightly twisted rods.
-They along the front edge of the interclavicle, a plate-like bone at the center of the chest with a rhombic (broad, diamond-shaped) front region followed by a long stalk at the rear.
+They lie along the front edge of the interclavicle, a plate-like bone at the center of the chest with a rhombic (broad, diamond-shaped) front region followed by a long stalk at the rear.
 The interclavicle is rarely preserved and its connections to the rest of the pectoral girdle are mostly inferred from Macrocnemus.
 The scapula (upper shoulder blade) has the form of a large semicircular plate on a short, broad stalk.
-It lies above, the coracoid (lower shoulder blade), which is a large oval-shaped plate with a broad glenoid facet (shoulder socket).
+It lies above the coracoid (lower shoulder blade), which is a large oval-shaped plate with a broad glenoid facet (shoulder socket).

 The humerus (upper arm bone) is straight and slightly constricted at the middle.
-Near the elbow it is expanded and twisted, with ectepicondylar groove on its outer edge.
+Near the elbow it is expanded and twisted, with an ectepicondylar groove on its outer edge.
 The radius (outer forearm bone) is slender and somewhat curved, while the ulna (inner forearm bone) is similar in shape to the humerus and lacks a distinct olecranon (elbow projection).
 There are four carpals (wrist bones): the ulnare, radiale, and two distal carpals.
 The ulnare and radiale are large and cuboid, enclosing a small foramen (gap) between them.
 The larger outer distal carpal connects to metacarpals III and IV, while the much smaller inner distal carpal connects to metacarpals II and III.
 Metacarpals III and IV are the largest bones in the hand, followed closely by metacarpal II.
 Metacarpals I and V are both short.
-The hand’s phalangeal formula (joints per finger) is 2-3-4-4-3.
-The terminal phalanges (fingertips) would have formed thick, blunt claws.
+The hand's phalangeal formula (joints per finger) is 2-3-4-4-3.
+The terminal phalanges (fingertips) may have formed thick, blunt claws.